Preparing for the Industry Shift Away from LIBOR

 SOFR and LIBOR are calculated differently:

 - SOFR is based on actual transactions and is considered a broad measure of the cost of borrowing cash overnight collateralized by Treasury Securities, a secure, risk-free measure.

 - LIBOR is set by a panel of banks estimating what they think their borrowing costs are for unsecured debt.

-All other things being equal, since SOFR is risk-free and has shorter maturities that tend to have lower yields, SOFR may have a lower rate.
+All other things being equal, since SOFR is risk-free, SOFR may have a lower rate.